KaiyaFox/main-site/hotel.md

 # DoubleTree by Hilton Hotel Milwaukee Downtown

 The DoubleTree by Hilton Hotel Milwaukee Downtown is serving as our overflow hotel for this year.
-This is an award-winning hotel offering modern guest rooms, on-site dining and a convenient location adjacent to the Hilton Milwaukee City Center and the Baird Center.
+This is an award-winning hotel offering modern guest rooms, on-site dining and a convenient location adjacent to the Hilton Milwaukee and the Baird Center.

 611 W Wisconsin Ave<br/>Milwaukee, WI 53203<br />
 Phone: (414) 273-2950<br/>
 <a href="https://www.hilton.com/en/hotels/mkeccdt-doubletree-milwaukee-downtown/">Venue Website</a>
+<a href="https://www.hilton.com/en/attend-my-event/mkeccdt-fff-db031eee-7f71-48bd-b361-3456f19efa31/">Book a Room</a> (See Hotel Information Below for Accessibility And Other Details)

 # Baird Center

 We are expanding our space to include a portion of the Baird Center, a exhibition hall and convention center!
-Our space at the Baird Center is easily accessible from the Hilton Milwaukee City Center via a connected skywalk.
+Our space at the Baird Center is easily accessible from the Hilton Milwaukee via a connected skywalk.
 Recent renovations opened in 2024 have doubled the center's available space, continuing the Baird Center's reputation as a modern and versatile space for events in downtown Milwaukee.

 400 W Wisconsin Ave<br/>Milwaukee, WI 53203<br />
 <a href="https://bairdcenter.com/">Venue Website</a>

 <hr>
   <div align="center">
-    <h3>Attention: The Hilton Milwaukee City Center is a historic landmark governed by strict regulations.
+    <h3>Attention: The Hilton Milwaukee is a historic landmark governed by strict regulations.
 Damage or defacement of the venue is a Class I felony and will be prosecuted.
 Similar regulations apply to the DoubleTree and Baird Center.
 Please place stickers only on designated sticker statues, as they will be auctioned for charity.
 Do not affix posters or items to any surfaces without staff approval.
 Your cooperation preserves our venues' history and our ability to use them for future years.
 Thank you.</h3>
   </div>
 <hr>